ImageMagick/Usage-Markdown/canvas/index.md

 However it is a good idea to ensure the image you have a transparency channel before hand.

 Here for example we create a canvas with a semi-transparent red.
-However when overlaid on the web pages 'bluish' background we get a off purple-pink color.
+However when overlaid on the web pages 'bluish' background we get an off purple-pink color.

 ~~~
 convert test.png -alpha set -fill '#FF000040' -draw 'color 0,0 reset' \